defgsus/kindergarten-times/README.md

 slept too long and we would arrive far too late, potentially just before the midday sleep.

+The tag `skived` means various things, voluntary or involuntary.
+I do not want to record an illness history so it basically just means that we did not go to kindergarten without having overslept.

 There's another 3 years of kindergarten ahead before we actually have to check-in at school before 8 o'clock.
 It seems not a big deal for most people but i'm already scared!